 - Export:

-Tax Calculation with Agricultural Income
+Tax on Agricultural Income

 Income from agriculture is exempt from tax under section 10(1) of the Income Tax Act, 1961.
 However, the Income-tax Act has laid down a method to indirectly tax such income.
-This method or concept may be called as the partial integration of agricultural income with non-agricultural income.
+This method or concept may be called as the partial integration of agricultural income with other income.
 This method is applicable when the following conditions are met:

 Calculation of Agricultural Income